 The Essential Firestick Apps

-Once you get your new Fire TV Stick out of the box, these are are the app almost any Firestick user in the UK should install first.
+Once you get your new Fire TV Stick out of the box, these are the apps almost any Firestick user in the UK should install first.

 The company that’s practically synonymous with cord cutting and streaming TV.
-Even if you’re not already a subscriber, you can get a free 30-days trial, and once you subscribe, there are no long contracts – so you can unsubscribe and then re-join at any point.
+Netflix stopped offering free trials in the UK, but once you subscribe, there are no long contracts – so you can unsubscribe and re-join at any point.

-Up until 2019, the YouTube app was absent from all the Amazon Fire devices, due to a feud between Amazon and Google.
-Thankfully, that was resolved, and you can now get the official YouTube app on your firestick.
+Up until 2019, the YouTube app was absent from Amazon’s Fire devices, due to a feud between Amazon and Google.
+Thankfully, that was resolved, and you can now get the official YouTube app on your Firestick.

 3. BBC iPlayer